Our Clerk is Roger Vincent Jasaitis. You can contact him about general information about Putney Friends Meeting;

 First Day School and Childcare:

-Supervision and childcare for younger children is regularly provided during the 10:30 Meeting for Worship time.
+We offer childcare every First Day during the 10:30 Meeting for Worship time.
 We also offer a program for children on the first three Sundays of the month September through May.
 The older children often join the later (10:30) Meeting for Worship during the last 15 minutes, on every First Day.
 This gives them a chance to experience silent worship, practice centering themselves and to hear or voice vocal ministry.
 Our mission: To create a loving community of adults and children in First Day School where we can experience, understand and practice Quaker Faith.

 Third Sunday of every Month (except for Holidays, July and August) at the rise of second meeting (a little after 11:30 am).
-All are welcome to join Friends for potluck lunch, whether you have time to bring a dish to pass or not.
+All are welcome to join Friends for potluck lunch, whether you bring a dish to share or not.

 Adult Religious Education:

 Are held on the second and fourth Sundays of every month (September to June) between the two meetings for workshop (starting a little after 9:35 am and ending around 10:25 am).
 The fourth First Day is focused on Devotional literature (e.g. the Bible, Quaker Journals, etc.).

 Monthly Meeting for Business: